aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/movefile/_index.md

 ﻿---
-title: "Move a file to a new location in Cloud Storage"
+title: "Move a file to a new location in Cloud Storage online"
-second_title: " online"
 articleTitle: "Move a file to a new location in Cloud Storage"
 linktitle: "Move a file to a new location in Cloud Storage"
 type: docs